incogn-ito/moodvie/README.md

 [Anni Roenkae](https://www.pexels.com/@anniroenkae/highlights/)

 ## Stretch Goals:
-1. Add audio
+1. Add alt tags to remaining images
-2. Add animation
+2. Add animation and audio
-3. Add links to trailers
+3. Add links to trailers for moodvie recommendations
+4. Iterate through categories of movies specific to each mood so recommendations auto populate at the end of each path